Dhineshkumar-17071999/Machine_Learning/Dimentionality_Reduction/Principle_Component_Analysis/README.md

     - Sort eigenvalues in decending order and choose the k eigenvectors that correspond to the k largest eigenvalues where k is number of dimensions of the new feature subspace (k=<d).
     - Construct the projection matrix W from the selected k eigenvectors.
     - Transform the original dataset X via W to obtain a k-dimentional feature subspace Y.

+- Learn about the relationship between X and Y values
+- Find list of principle axes

 2D and 3D view : https://setosa.io/ev/principal-component-analysis/